-Our Specialised Masters’ are a set of uniquely crafted programmes designed for students looking to develop theoretical and practical knowledge in some of the most rapidly evolving areas of business.
+Our Specialised Masters’ are a set of uniquely crafted programmes designed for students looking to develop theoretical and practical knowledge in some of the most rapidly evolving industries.

 The Specialised Masters’ suite covers a wide range of subjects.
 The programmes available are:

-Over the year the students will learn about their specialised subject through a variety of core modules, electives and projects, which will not only educate them in the field but help them to secure incredible roles within innovative organisations and drive impactful change on a global scale.
+During their studies, the students will learn about their specialised subject through a variety of core modules, electives, and projects, which will not only educate them in the field but help them to secure incredible roles within or found innovative organisations and drive impactful change on a global scale.

 What does the new class look like?